 Friday, we arrived at our destination, on time, to hang out with the Edina High MTB team in Cuyuna, Minnesota.
-Bruce Martens, the Coaching Director for the Minnesota League, had insisted that the trails in Cuyuna were some of the best in the Midwest, and we were not disappointed.
-Saturday, we went on a group ride of almost 40 with all the riders, coaches, and parents.
+Bruce Martens, the Coaching Director for the Minnesota League, had insisted the trails in Cuyuna were some of the best in the Midwest, and we were not disappointed.
+Saturday, we went on a group ride with almost 40 riders, coaches, and parents.
 We opted to hang back a bit and dip our toes in to get a feel for how the weekend might go.
-After several hours of riding and a bit of chatting with students, we headed to Scott and Tori’s lakeside cabin for a barbecue with the team, including their son Ben.
-The Barbecue tuned out to be a fantastic opportunity to talk to parents and students about what we’re doing, all over great food, yard games, and even a bit of wake boarding, a first for both of us.
+After several hours of riding and a bit of chatting with students, we headed to Scott and Tori’s lakeside cabin for a barbecue with the team.
+The Barbecue turned out to be a fantastic opportunity to talk to parents and students about what we’re doing over great food, yard games, and even a bit of wake boarding, a first for both of us.
 That night, we returned to camp inspired by the thanks and generosity we received simply for offering our experiences.

-Although we’ve spent less time getting after it in the last few weeks than any other time on the trip, it’s been a great experience.
+Although we’ve spent less time charging hard in the last few weeks than any other time on the trip, it’s been a great experience.
 We’ve both inspired and, more importantly for us, been inspired by other’s stories, generosity, and appreciation for what we’re doing.
 Thank you to all we’ve met a long the way who helped to make the last few months so excellent.

 “Todd and I were deeply impressed with the passion, intelligence, and unstoppable optimism of these two young fellows.
 They infused our tired souls with much-needed zest.” -Harry